harbdog/raycaster-go/README.md

 `camera.SetLightRGB(min, max color.NRGBA)`
 - Sets the min/max color tinting of the textures when fully shadowed (min) or lighted (max).
 - Default: min=NRGBA{0, 0, 0}, max=NRGBA{255, 255, 255}

+`camera.GetConvergencePoint() *geom3d.Vector3`
+- Gets the point of convergence to a raycasted point from where the center of the camera screen is located.

+`camera.GetConvergenceDistance() float64`
+- Gets the distance to the point of convergence from where the center of the camera screen is located.

 ## Limitations